sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 **[YOU MISUNDERSTAND.]**

-Kris lifted the blade up, readying it for a swing.
+They raised the blade up, readying it for a swing.

 **[THIS IS NOT THE ANGEL'S CHOICE TO MAKE.]**